Start your registration for all programs by clicking here --->

 soccer-mom@norwestsoccer.com

 Rushing out the door at the last minute, fighting with your player to simultaneously eat, find their shin pads from last week, and get in the car every week doesn't work.
 I know we all have Things, and I respect that (Honest!
 I raised kids via Sport, too.
-It's why I Know the toll it has on Family).
+It's why I'm so familiar with the toll it takes on Family).

-It does make it harder for us on the field, though.
+The pressure associated with all that rushing can make it harder for us on the field, too.
 Sometimes they're too sad or mad to enjoy our time.
-I have also seen it make a kid hate Soccer because they associate it with the pain of getting there.
+I have also seen it make a kid hate Soccer because they associate it with the frustration or pain of getting there.

 Trains happen during our Indoor season.
 Anyone coming from the North can be halted by up to 2 trains.
-I usually use the Adelaide bridge to go over the one closest to the BMO Centre, then hang the first left onto Little Simco St.
+I usually use the Adelaide Bridge to cross the one closest to the BMO Centre, then turn left onto Little Simcoe Street, and left again onto Rectory St., then left into the parking lot.
+It's a lot of lefts but it avoids the train just north of the BMO Centre driveway altogether!

 Please have them ready to run on time.
-Arriving in snowboots at start time uses up our warm-up, and they could get up to 100 touches on the ball or, worse, the feeling of inclusion—something sports science has now identified as one of the major values for girls in sport.
+Arriving in snow boots at the start time uses up our warm-up time, where they could get up to 100 touches on the ball or, worse, the feeling of inclusion—something sports science has now identified as one of the major values for girls in sport.
+Cite Keeping Girls in Sport

-Like other humans, some of our staff excel at leadership but struggle with organization.
-Some are developing leadership skills & shrink when confronted by authority figures but are well organized.
+Fianlly, like other humans, some of our staff excel at leadership but struggle with organization.
+Some are developing leadership skills & shrink when confronted by authority figures, but they are well-organized.
 They are all eager to spend time with your girls & they are all humans.
 Please help me "Catch Them Being Good."